kanaria69/Mainecoco/README.md

-## What do you call an old snowman?
-Water.
+## What do you call a troublesome Canadian high schooler?
+A poutine.